It’s the year of decay of players who ruled in the 90s, and the fans observe three new heroes: Gustavo Kuerten, Magnus Norman as well as a prototype of a 21st Century player – Marat Safin. Norman doesn’t maintain good form in the second part of the year, but Safin along with Kuerten fight in the sea

 2004

-# Gaston Gaudio becomes the first man to win a Grand Slam final being one point away from defeat (Roland Garros, the last time with net-judges, even though other majors got rid of them already in the 90s); the Frenchmen Fabrice Santoro and Arnaud Clement play in Paris the fifth more-than-6-hour match in history, surpassing the J.McEnroe-Wilander‘s record, unbeaten over 22 years
+# Gaston Gaudio becomes the first Open Era man to win a Grand Slam final being one point away from defeat (Roland Garros, the last time with net-judges, even though other majors got rid of them already in the 90s); the Frenchmen Fabrice Santoro and Arnaud Clement play in Paris the fifth more-than-6-hour match in history, surpassing the J.McEnroe-Wilander‘s record, unbeaten over 22 years

 # Chilean Nicolas Massu, within 24 hours, collects two Olympic gold medals (Athens) – the first Olympic gold medals for his country in history!!
 First Olympic Games with allocated points to the ATP ranking (the same in the next two editions, Beijing & London)